kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 The SimulationController always checks ScenarioStep at the end of its loop.
 And if StepPhase is ControllerPaused, the controller stops working.

-StepPhase was changed to ControllerStopped at (5), and the SimulationController should be stopped at the end of that loop.
+StepPhase was changed to ControllerPaused at (5), and the SimulationController should be stopped at the end of that loop.

 See also [# How to stop the SimulationControllers loop](#how-to-stop-the-simulationcontrollers-loop).